ovisek/100-days-of-code/log.md

  - Created user with API access .
 Configured aws-cli with the given API access key id / API secret key before making API requests.
  - Used boto3 to connect to ec2 client and S3 resource.
  - Brief introduction to S3
- - static website hosting on github - changing the github username had broken the menu links - fixed that.
+ - Static website hosting on github - changing the github username had broken the menu links - fixed that.

 **Thoughts**: